Wednesday, 6 November 2024

 Again I was called back to the registrar and she very bluntly said "Yeah, it's back".
 No hesitation, no pussy footing around, no three week wait for results... just "Yeah, it's back"

 So we begin again.
-I'm back in three weeks to get the biopsy results.
+I'm back in three weeks, after our Summer trip to Crete, to get the biopsy results.

 Prophylactic Mastectomy Results